 Getting to School

-Construction along the Charleston-Arastradero corridor is expected to last through 2020.
+Construction along the Charleston-Arastradero corridor is expected to be ongoing throughout 2021.
 Sign up for automatic email updates at the City's construction page.

 Getting to Gunn

 The majority of Gunn students walk or bike to school.
 For everyone's safety and health, students are encouraged to bicycle, walk, carpool or ride the bus to Gunn as often as possible.
 City of Palo Alto & PAUSD on Safe Routes to School.

 VTA bus service to Gunn is expected to resume in August 2021.

 If you encounter problems on your school commute (like traffic violations, hazards, absent crossing guards, overgrown bushes blocking paths or visibility, or unsafe or broken infrastructure), please report them using PaloAlto311 on your smartphone or computer.
 Proper reporting and tracking of problems enables our city and school district to make our community safer.

 Walk & Roll

 The Gunn Walk & Roll map shows suggested routes to school by foot or by bike from all directions.
 This map highlights information not on driving maps, including:

 - Lower traffic volume streets, off-road trails and paths